 It’s weird how some things change and others remain the same as we get older, enter the work force and establish ourselves in our chosen profession.
 I have been given many words of advice (and have taken some from the likes of Papa Smurf) and one that resonates with me is, “Don’t take your work home with you”.

 Saturday mornings still hold a host of potential possibilities, although watching the Smurfs is no longer an option.
 Now I anticipate doing laundry, filling up multi-purpose trash bags after doing the cleaning in the house as well as out door work- think leaves in the fall.
 I now buy trash bags in bulk to get the best price.
 What would I do without my trash bags?
-What did our parents do without trash bags?
+What did our parents do without them?
 What would hospitals, businesses, construction sites, house wives ot teachers do without big and little plastic bags whether for trash or for storage.
 I think I could riff on trash bags for a dozen paragrphs, but I will spare you.

 I truly love my profession, so why not take part of it home with me?
 It is me.
 An artist does not leave their medium in the study; a poet does not just stop thinking; and Brainy Smurf sure did not stop conjuring up some crazy plan to help his friends.

 This is why I still wake up early Saturday mornings.
 These days instead of rushing to watch the Smurfs, I wake up early to tune into CBC radio for Terry O’Reilly’s ‘Age of Persuasion’.
 O’Reilly covers a wide range of topics in marketing, advertising and market research that ignites curiosity and provides insight for the market researcher.